cop1000/actions-hello-world/responses/welcome.md

 Welcome!
-This course is a companion to the Developer Guide [Creating a new workflow](https://developer.github.com/actions/creating-workflows/creating-a-new-workflow/).
-We'll provide some context in issues and pull requests, but head on over to the docs for the full instructions.
+This is a companion course to the Developer Guide: [Creating a new workflow](https://developer.github.com/actions/creating-workflows/creating-a-new-workflow/).
+For the most complete information, see the[documentation](https://developer.github.com/actions/).

+### Actions and Workflows
 There are two components to using GitHub Actions that we'll cover:
-- the action itself
+- the **action** itself
-- a workflow that utilizes the action
+- a **workflow** that uses the action

+A workflow can contain many actions, but each action has its own purpose.
+So, we'll put the files relating to the action in their own directory.

+## Step 1: Creating a `Dockerfile`

-Every GitHub Action runs in a Docker container and requires a Dockerfile.
+Every GitHub Action runs in a Docker container and requires a `Dockerfile`.
 Let's add it now.
+We won't discuss what each line means in detail, but the important thing to know is that the action will be executed in an environment defined by this file.

-Activity: Create a Dockerfile
+### :keyboard: Activity: Create a `Dockerfile`

-1. Create a branch.
+1. Create a new branch
+  - _Branches should be named intentionally, so a good name for this branch could be `first-action`_
-1. In your new branch, create a directory: `action-a`
+1. On the new branch, create a directory: `action-a`
-1. In your new directory, create a file titled `Dockerfile`.
+1. In the `action-a` directory, create a file titled `Dockerfile`
-1. Fill the Dockerfile with the content below:
+1. Fill the `Dockerfile` with the content below:
     ```Dockerfile
     FROM debian:9.5-slim